-The Imperial-Mexicali region is pursuing a major renovation and expansion of U.S. and the completion of Phase I for January 2018.
+The Imperial-Mexicali region is pursuing a major renovation and expansion of U.S. and Mexico federal inspection operations.
+The federal government has appropriated \$98 million for Phase I of the Calexico West POE Modernization and Expansion Project.
+Phase I construction began in November 2015 and will include ten northbound vehicle inspection lanes, the headhouse, and a bridge for southbound vehicle lanes.
+The U.S. General Services Administration (GSA) has scheduled the completion of Phase I for January 2018.
 Schedule for Phase II is contingent pending fund authorization from Congress.

-Mexico federal inspection operations.
-The Federal government has appropriated \$98 million for Phase I of the Calexico West POE Modernization and Expansion Project.
-Phase I includes ten northbound vehicle inspection lanes, the headhouse, and a bridge for southbound vehicle lanes.
-The U.S. General Services Administration (GSA) has scheduled
+A \$248 million request has been identified in President Obamas budget and will be considered for approval by congress for Federal Fiscal Year 2017-2018.